tanerumit/sacsmaR/README.md

-# Sacramento Soil Moisture Accounting Model in R (SAC-SMA)
+# Sacramento Soil Moisture Accounting (SAC-SMA) Model

 ### _DO NOT USE - Currently under development_